pingcap/docs-dm/en/dm-worker-intro.md

 # DM-worker Introduction

-DM-worker is a tool used to replicate data from MySQL/MariaDB to TiDB.
+DM-worker is a tool used to migrate data from MySQL/MariaDB to TiDB.

 It has the following features:

 - Acts as a secondary database of any MySQL or MariaDB instance
 - Reads the binlog events from MySQL/MariaDB and persists them to the local storage
-- A single DM-worker supports replicating the data of one MySQL/MariaDB instance to multiple TiDB instances
+- A single DM-worker supports migrating the data of one MySQL/MariaDB instance to multiple TiDB instances
-- Multiple DM-workers support replicating the data of multiple MySQL/MariaDB instances to one TiDB instance
+- Multiple DM-workers support migrating the data of multiple MySQL/MariaDB instances to one TiDB instance

 ## DM-worker processing unit

-A DM-worker task contains multiple logic units, including relay log, Dumper, Loader, and binlog replication.
+A DM-worker task contains multiple logic units, including relay log, Dumper, Loader, and binlog migration.

 ### Relay log

-The relay log persistently stores the binlog data from the upstream MySQL/MariaDB and provides the feature of accessing binlog events for the binlog replication.
+The relay log persistently stores the binlog data from the upstream MySQL/MariaDB and provides the feature of accessing binlog events for the binlog migration.

 Its rationale and features are similar to the secondary relay log of MySQL.
 For details, see [The Secondary Relay Log](https://dev.mysql.com/doc/refman/5.7/en/slave-logs-relaylog.html).